gordonwatts/MCDLBinarySearch/README.md

 MCDLBinarySearch
 ================

-Using Pythia8, and a basic Hidden Valley model, binary-search the parameter space to get spread the decay lengths out accross a region of 5cm to 15 cm.
+Using Pythia8, and a basic Hidden Valley model, a few short programs to explore parameter space in a few different ways.

+1. binary-search the parameter space to get spread the decay lengths out accross a region of 5cm to 15 m.
+2. Dump what particles the HV vally pion decays to
+3. Look at how the arrival time is affected by generation parameters (e.g. beta).

 Building
 ========